stud131/docs-monaca/content/products_guide/monaca_ide/dependencies/custom_cordova_plugin.en.md

     {{<link href="https://monaca.mobi/en/pricing" title="Monaca Subscription Plans">}}.
 {{</note>}}

-Your custom Cordova plugin need to follow the requirements below:
+Your custom Cordova plugin need to follow the requirements:

 -   It should be compatible with Cordova 4.2 or higher.
 -   It must have a `plugin.xml` file and is installable with `plugman`